|Publishers Home History Glossary Guides Artists Techniques Topicals Warfare Blog Contact|

 Alaska Steamship Co.
 1895-1944

-This line first ran steamships to Juneau, then Valdez, and then Nome in Alaska catering to tourists who wanted to visit America’s latest acquisition from Russia.
+This line first ran steamships from Seattle to Juneau, then Valdez, and then Nome in Alaska catering to tourists who wanted to visit America’s latest acquisition from Russia.
 In 1897 they received a boost in business transporting miners to the gold fields of the Klondike.
 A year later they formed the Puget Sound Navigation Company as a subsidiary so they could continue using older vessels no longer fit for longer voyages northward.
 In 1909 a group of wealthy investors (Alaska Syndicate) purchased the Alaska Line and merged it into the Northwest Steamship Company but keeping the Alaska Steamship name.
 This merger greatly boosted business and they began publishing postcards to advertise their line.
 By 1930 they had purchased the Pacific Steamship Company.
 During World War Two all their ships were pressed into military service, and they became an agent for the War Administration.
 After the War they reopened as the Skinner & Eddy Corporation.
 They discontinued passenger service in 1954 and shut down completely in 1971.

 Albany News Co.
 (1902-)